Marineland of the Pacific: Marineland

 When it opened in 1954, one year before Disneyland, Marineland of the Pacific was the world's largest oceanarium.
-The park was designed by William Pereira, whose work, which included the Transamerica Pyramid, the Los Angeles International Airport, and the Geisel Library helped define the architectural look of mid-20th century California.
+The park was designed by William Pereira, whose work, which included the Transamerica Pyramid, the Los Angeles International Airport, and Geisel Library helped define the architectural look of mid-20th century California.

 Marineland was best known for its performing orcas.
-One tourist guide in 1974 stated, “Entertainment is the first purpose of this well-known Palos Verdes show place.
-Here’s a rare opportunity to see a ‘killer whale’ leaping 18 feet out of the water to grab a fish from the teeth of its trainer, a dolphin jumping through a fire-ringed hoop, or a sea lion crooning a tune.”
+One tourist guide in 1974 stated, "Entertainment is the first purpose of this well-known Palos Verdes show place.
+Here's a rare opportunity to see a 'killer whale' leaping 18 feet out of the water to grab a fish from the teeth of its trainer, a dolphin jumping through a fire-ringed hoop, or a sea lion crooning a tune."

 Marineland was home to Orky and Corky, two of the most famous orcas on exhibit at any oceanarium at the time.
 They were the second pair of orcas at the facility with these names; the original "Orky" and "Corky" did not live long in captivity and had no calves.
 Marineland was also home to the first pilot whales ("Bubbles" and "Bimbo") ever captured for display, as well as dolphins, sea lions, harbor seals, sharks, and a variety of other related sea creatures.

-Other attractions included the Sky Tower, “a circular elevator ride 344 feet above the sea,” and hourly boat tours of the coastline.
+Other attractions included the Sky Tower, "a circular elevator ride 344 feet above the sea," and hourly boat tours of the coastline.